harry7557558/harry7557558.github.io/tools/matrixv/README.md

 # Simple 3D Matrix Visualizer

-**Note: This tool is recently under active construction.
+**Note: This tool is recently under active development.
 Its actual functionality may not be reflected here.
-This README will be updated when the construction is done.**
+This README will be updated when the development is done.**

 By Harry Chen - I created this tool in 2019 when I just started learning computer graphics.
 It seems to have become the main source of my site's traffic so I write this readme to answer some questions that users might have.